Myrtle Clare Van de Weyer1

 Consanguinity Index=0.01%

 Dermot Richard Claud Chichester, 7th Marquess of Donegall was born on 18 April 1916.1 He was the son of Arthur Claud Spencer Chichester, 4th Baron Templemore and Hon.
 Clare Meriel Wingfield.
-He married Lady Josceline Gabrielle Legge, daughter of William Legge, 7th Earl of Dartmouth and Lady Ruperta Wynn-Carington, on 16 September 1946.2 He died on 19 April 2007 at age 91 at County Wexford, Ireland.3,4
+He married Lady Josceline Gabrielle Legge, daughter of William Legge, 7th Earl of Dartmouth and Lady Ruperta Wynn-Carington, on 16 September 1946.2 He died on 19 April 2007 at age 91 at County Wexford, IrelandG.3,4

-Dermot Richard Claud Chichester, 7th Marquess of Donegall was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He gained the rank of 2nd Lieutenant in 1936 in the service of the 7th Hussars.1 He gained the rank of Lieutenant in 1939.1 He fought in the Second World War, in teh Middle East and Africa, and became a POW.1 He gained the rank of Major in the service of the 7th Queen's Own Hussars.1 He succeeded to the title of 5th Baron Templemore, of Templemore, co.
-Donegal [U.K., 1831] on 2 October 1953.5 He held the office of Hereditary Lord High Admiral of Lough Neagh in 1975.1 He held the office of Governor of Carrickfergus Castle in 1975.1 He succeeded to the title of 12th Viscount Chichester of Carrickfergus, co.
-Antrim [I., 1625] on 24 May 1975.6 He succeeded to the title of 11th Earl of Donegall [I., 1647] on 24 May 1975.6 He succeeded to the title of 7th Baron Fisherwick, co.
-Stafford [G.B., 1790] on 24 May 1975.6 He succeeded to the title of 12th Baron Chichester of Belfast, co.
-Antrim [I., 1725] on 24 May 1975.6 He succeeded to the title of 7th Earl of Belfast [I., 1791] on 24 May 1975.6 He succeeded to the title of 7th Marquess of Donegall [I., 1791] on 24 May 1975.6 He held the office of Standard Bearer of the Gentlemen at Arms between 1984 and 1986.1 He was invested as a Lieutenant, Royal Victorian Order (L.V.O.) in 1986.1
+He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He gained the rank of 2nd Lieutenant in 1936 in the 7th Hussars.1 He fought in the Second World War, in teh Middle East and Africa, and became a POW.1 He gained the rank of Lieutenant in 1939.1 He gained the rank of Major in the 7th Queen's Own Hussars.1 He succeeded as the 5th Baron Templemore, of Templemore, co.
+Donegal [U.K., 1831] on 2 October 1953.2 He held the office of Hereditary Lord High Admiral of Lough Neagh in 1975.1 He held the office of Governor of Carrickfergus Castle in 1975.1 He succeeded as the 7th Earl of Belfast [I., 1791] on 24 May 1975.2 He succeeded as the 12th Baron Chichester of Belfast, co.
+Antrim [I., 1625] on 24 May 1975.2 He succeeded as the 7th Marquess of Donegall [I., 1791] on 24 May 1975.2 He succeeded as the 7th Baron Fisherwick, co.
+Stafford [G.B., 1790] on 24 May 1975.2 He succeeded as the 11th Earl of Donegall [I., 1647] on 24 May 1975.2 He succeeded as the 12th Viscount Chichester of Carrickfergus, co.
+Antrim [I., 1625] on 24 May 1975.2 He held the office of Standard Bearer of the Gentlemen at Arms between 1984 and 1986.1 He was appointed Lieutenant, Royal Victorian Order (L.V.O.) in 1986.1

 Children of Dermot Richard Claud Chichester, 7th Marquess of Donegall and Lady Josceline Gabrielle Legge